amirmoradi/PortfolioStressSolution/README.md

 This keeps the calculation logic testable and avoids mixing UI code with business logic.

-## Important ambiguity in the brief
+## Important ambiguity in the Exercise Description

 The task details has two places that are not very clear: